Montana/reactrivia/README.md

 ##Credits

-Initially inspired by Ember Jeopardy
+Initially inspired by Ember Jeopardy, ccoenraets for the original.